inigo-irigaray/NLP-seq2seq-with-DeepRL/README.md

 [6] M. Ranzato, S. Chopra, M. Auli and W. Zaremba, "Sequence Level Training with Recurrent Neural Networks", 2015.

 [7] S. Sukhbaatar, A. Szlam, J. Weston and R. Fergus, "End-to-end Memory Networks", 2015.

+[8] A. Vaswani, N. Shazeer, N. Parmar, J. Uszkoreit, L. Jones, A.N.
+Gomez and L. Kaiser, "Attention is All You Need", 2017.